Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 - Tour agenda

-- Bathroom location (they’ve been venue hopping)
+- Bathroom location because they have probably been venue hopping

-Next 30 Minutes:
+Next 30 Minutes

 - Hit the key spaces